qcoumes/wimsapi/docs/class.md

 * refcolor - (str) menu background color.
 * css - (str) css file (must be existing css on the WIMS server)."""

+if provided, qclass will be the identifier of the newly created WIMS class when this instance is saved.
+The identifier is randomly chosen by the WIMS server if qclass is not provided.

 ___